CartoDB/carto-selfhosted/README.md

       WORKSPACE_POSTGRES_PORT=5432
     ```

     - Configure the domain used.
-The value `ONPREM_DOMAIN` should be the domain that will point to this installation (by default the domain will be `carto3-onprem.lan` with a self signed certificate)
+The value `SELFHOSTED_DOMAIN` should be the domain that will point to this installation (by default the domain will be `carto3-onprem.lan` with a self signed certificate)
     - Copy your `.crt` and `.key` files from the TLS certificate in the `certs` folder.
 In the `customer.env` you should add three new values (changing `<cert>` for the file names you just copied):

     ```bash